atzberg/geo_neural_op/README.md

 __Additional Information__

-When using this package, please cite:
+For the package, please cite:

 *Transferable Foundation Models for Geometric Tasks on Point Cloud Representations: Geometric Neural Operators,*